Centre for Science - Chemistry labs

 Organic chemistry

-* The CHEM 350 Special labs are an intensive 20-hour supervised lab session (Fri. eve/Sat./Sun. or Sat./Sun./Mon. eve /Tues. eve) that requires approximately 20 hours of pre-lab preparation.
-This special lab session is designed so that out-of-province students can complete their CHEM 350 labs in one trip to Alberta.
+CHEM 350 labs are intensive 20-hour supervised lab session that requires approximately 20 hours of pre-lab preparation.

-** The CHEM 360 Special labs are an intensive 25 hour supervised lab session (Wed. eve/Thurs. eve/Fri. eve/Sat./Sun.) that requires approximately 20 hours of pre-lab preparation.
-This special lab session is designed so that out-of-province students can complete their CHEM 360 labs in one trip to Alberta.
+CHEM 360 labs are intensive 25-hour supervised lab session that requires approximately 20 hours of pre-lab preparation.

-Chemistry labs are sometimes offered as back-to-back lab sessions, where a student can take multiple lab components in one trip.
-In order for this to be allowed, special permission is required from the Chemistry Course and Lab coordinators.
+Chemistry labs are often offered as back-to-back lab sessions, where a student can take multiple lab components in one trip.
+Students must obtain permission from the Course Coordinator or Lab Development Specialist to attend contiguous lab sessions.
+Email fst_success@athabascau.ca to seek permission.

 Lab exemptions